What is backing each other up?

 Have regular catch-ups even when things are going well

-- Make a regular time to talk about your children and parenting.
+- Make a regular time to talk about your child and parenting.
 This gives you the chance to plan approaches and ideas for dealing with future challenges.

 - If you have to change the time of your regular catch-up, set up another time.

-- Focus on sharing the good things about raising your children together, as well as any problems.
+- Focus on sharing the good things about raising your child together, as well as any challenges or concerns.

-When you’re focused on raising your children well, it can be easy to forget about looking after your relationship with your partner.
-It pays to make some ‘couple time’ for yourselves, even if it’s just a quiet cup of tea together after the children have gone to bed.
+When you’re focused on raising your child well, it can be easy to forget about looking after your relationship with your partner, especially in the early months.
+It pays to make some ‘couple time’ for yourselves, even if it’s just a quiet cup of tea together after your child has settled to sleep.

 Getting help